LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold premises

-If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such terms are not adhered to you may be in violation of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may require that you have a license to do so from the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-Your property may be repossessed if you do not keep up repayments on your mortgage with Fleet Mortgages.
+If you do not keep up the payments on your mortgage with Fleet Mortgages your property may be repossessed.

 Preparing the Transfer of Equity with a Fleet Mortgages Mortgage